AtulKumar0001/Atm-management/README.md

 # Atm-management
 #Important:
-Add Your connection string
+Add Your connection string.
-Add your gmail
+Add your gmail.
-Add your gmail password (Google account setting) > Security > (Make sure 2-step verification is on.) > App passwords
+Add your gmail password (Google account setting) > Security > (Make sure 2-step verification is on.) > App passwords.

 A user cannot be created before Admin
 A minimum of five user registrations is allowed.